Seasawher/mathlib4-help/docs/attributes.md

 ## to_fun
  generate a copy of a lemma where point-free functions are expanded to their `fun` form

+## to_set_notation
+ generate the set notation version of an order theoretic lemma.
+Generate a variant of a theorem by restricting the order on the specified types to those that are tagged `@[use_set_notation_for_order]`.

+Explicitly, `to_set_notation` inserts a `[UsesSetNotationForOrder α]` type class assumption for each type `α`.
+TODO: it would be nice to be able to restrict which types get the assumption.

+This is used to automatically generate theorems like `subset_trans` from `le_trans`.
+The theorem name is automatically translated.

 ## trans
  transitive relation